highlandhodl/acelo-handover/README.md

 ## 🚀 **Deployment**

-Acelo is optimized for deployment on Vercel with Supabase backend:
+Acelo is optimised for deployment on Vercel with Supabase backend:

 1. **Production**: Automatic deployment from `main` branch
 2. **Staging**: Preview deployments for all pull requests